Last updated: June 22, 2026 | By: Jake Morrison

 If You Were Planning on Walmart for the Price

 If budget is the primary concern, Midas and Meineke are the most likely to have competitive starting prices in your area.
-Midas’s starting price of around $99 is a reasonable benchmark for a single standard alignment at a franchise shop.
+Midas’s local estimate of around $80-$100 is a reasonable benchmark for a single standard alignment at a franchise shop, even though Midas doesn’t post a fixed number on its own site.
 Meineke’s local estimates can come in lower at some locations.
 For a direct comparison of which chain offers the best overall value for different driver situations, the best place for wheel alignment guide covers all four chains.

 What Most Drivers Get Wrong About Walmart and Wheel Alignment